 No doubt you’ve heard or even used the phrase “you get what you pay for.”
-You’ve heard it or used it because it’s true for a lot of things.
+The reason you’ve heard it or used it is because it’s true for a lot of things.

-Those discount socks that got holes in them after two or three wears?
+Those discount socks that got holes in them after a single wear?
 You got what you paid for.
 That “steal” of a used car that started clanking on the drive home?
 You got what you paid for.
-The free haircut from your sister who had just started beauty school?
+The free haircut your sister gave you during her first year of beauty school?
 You got what you paid for.

 For some things — let’s be honest — skimping doesn’t really matter.
-Just get new socks or let your hair grow out and everything’s good.
-But for other things, looking for a “deal” might be more problematic.
+Just get new socks or let your hair grow out and everything is good.
+But for other things, looking for a bargain might be more problematic.
 This video highlights five things where going cheaper isn't worth it.

 Join our community of Starkey Blog subscribers